appium/appium-espresso-driver/README.md

 Capability Name | Description
 --- | ---
 appium:disableSuppressAccessibilityService | Being set to `true` tells the instrumentation process to not suppress accessibility services during the automated test.
-This might be useful if your automated test needs these services. `false` by default appium:disableWindowAnimation | To avoid flakiness google [recommends](https://developer.android.com/training/testing/espresso/setup#set-up-environment) to disable the window animation of the Android device under test when running espresso test. `true` by default appium:timeZone | Overrides the current device's time zone since the driver version 2.38.0.
+This might be useful if your automated test needs these services. `false` by default appium:disableWindowAnimation | To avoid flakiness google [recommends](https://developer.android.com/training/testing/espresso/setup#set-up-environment) to disable the window animation of the Android device under test when running espresso test.
+Animation state is restored automatically after the session is stopped if it was enabled before it has started.
+The restore method may not work if the session ends unexpectedly. `true` by default appium:timeZone | Overrides the current device's time zone since the driver version 2.38.0.
 This change is preserved until the next override.
 The time zone identifier must be a valid name from the list of [available time zone identifiers](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), for example `Europe/Kyiv`